galaxysollector/woa-winner/guide/1-partition.md

 ```

 #### Format data
-Go to the Wipe menu and press Format Data,
+Reboot to recovery, go to the Wipe menu and press Format Data,
 then type `yes`.

 ### Check if Android still starts